dchebotarov/haplotool-docs/docs/haplotool.rst

 Overview
 ========

-|proj|_ helps to visualize genomic region of interest (e.g. candidate gene region) and associate haplotype goups to phenotype.
+|proj|_ helps to visualize genomic region of interest (e.g. candidate gene region) and associate haplotype goups with phenotype.
-It can be used to validate markers by visually and analytically confirming association of a marker with a haplotype that is associated to desirable trait.
+It can be used to validate markers by visually and analytically confirming association of a marker with a haplotype that is associated with desirable trait.

 See :doc:`/quickstart` page for an example of basic usage.